You are passionate about traveling and want to share your stories and journey with the world.

 If there’s a skillset you have to offer that would be of use to your audience, creating a course is an excellent way to monetize, while strengthening your community and further establishing your course and your brand.

 Dave Lee is a veteran blogger with two popular travel blogs, Go Backpacking and Medellin Living, alongside his work with Travel Blog Success, which he started in 2010.
 Whether he’s gallivanting the globe, learning salsa in Medellin, or breaking into college radio stations (more on that to come), Dave has always been passionate about sharing the things he loves with the world.
-Learn more about the Travel Blog Success course and how it can help you grow your blog and succeed as a full time travel blogger.
+Dave’s course has recently been sold so we no longer recommend it at this time.

 Sponsorships (Direct Monetization)